Summer Family Fun!

 Photo courtesy of Shannon Mahre

-The team at Red’s Fly Shop offers fly fishing education for all levels.
+Also located in the stunning Yakima River Canyon, the team at Red’s Fly Shop offers fly fishing education for all levels.
 Their 101 class helps beginners develop the core skills to become confident anglers.
 Check out the rest of their group courses and private guided experiences and inquire about offerings for different age levels.
-Don’t miss their three-day Youth Fishing Camp, July 22 to 24!
+Don’t miss their three-day Youth Fishing Camp, July 14 to 16!

-Head to Downtown Summer Nights for live music and family fun on three Thursdays, June 12, July 10 and August 21.
+Head to Downtown Summer Nights for live music and family fun.
 Each night features a different theme as a fantastic band takes the stage at the Rotary Pavilion adjacent to Historic Front Street.
 Check out the food and other vendors and don’t miss the kids’ activities and arts and crafts.
 Bring your dancing shoes and lawn chairs.
-Other free, kid-friendly outdoor concert series include the Summer Sunset Concert Series at Franklin Park on Fridays July 11 to August 15 and Viva la Música at Miller Park on Sundays July 20 to August 17 with a special finale September 14.
-Check out the performers (page 9 of the Yakima Parks Summer Guide).
+Other free, kid-friendly outdoor concert series include the Summer Sunset Concert Series at Franklin Park on Fridays and Viva la Música at Miller Park on Sundays with a special finale in September.
+Dates TBD as soon as they announce!

 Who doesn’t love a good taco?
-Make it a delicious summertime adventure and see how many of the 20+ stops on the Yakima Valey Taco & Tamale Trail you can check off!
+Make it a delicious summertime adventure and see how many of the 30+ stops on the Yakima Valley Taco & Tamale Trail you can check off!
 You’ll find authentic flavors from one end of the valley to the other.

 Creative Yakima invites everyone for a pottery painting experience at their lovely studio space.
 You can take home a ceramic masterpiece painted in a day or even complete your very own collection this summer!
 They provide all the supplies and the expert tips!
 Take a look at their summer kids workshops, with themes from Minecraft and under the sea to enchanted creatures.
 Happily Painted is getting creative with two four-day kids art camps (book one day or all four days for each theme).
-Explore a vibrant world of color with the Tropical Art Camp June 16 to 19.
-Imagination meets the outdoor adventures at their July 7 to 10 Great Outdoors Art Camp, with a different outdoor theme each of the four days.
+Explore a vibrant world of color.
+Themes and dates TBD as soon as they announce!

 Did you know the Yakima Valley is home to 13 museums and historic sites?
 This summer, check some kid-friendly favorites off the list!
 For train lovers, visit the Northern Pacific Railway Museum.
 The Yakima Valley Museum’s interactive mountaineering exhibit, busy bees exhibit and the Children’s Underground are just a few highlights for young visitors.
 The Yakama Nation Museum shares the stories and the rich culture of the Yakama Nation people.
 The Central Washington Agricultural Museum is a great stop for kids and their Pioneer Power Show, August 17 to 18, has a variety of vintage trucks, engines and equipment on display along with plenty of kids activities.

 Enjoy a night out under the stars at the Outdoor Summer Cinema Series (no cost).
-On Sunday evenings, movies begin at Chesterly Park at 8:30 pm.
-Here’s the lineup: Moana (July 20), Little Giants (July 27), Big Hero 6 (August 3) and Despicable Me 4 (August 10) and Harry Potter & the Sorcerer’s Stone (August 17).
+On Sunday evenings, movies will begin at Chesterly Park at 8:30 pm.
+Stay tuned for the lineup when they announce it.

 15. Explore Rare Shrub Steppe Terrain.